Zuplo vs Kong API Gateway

 With Zuplo, the cost of deploying a single enterprise-grade API, complete with features like API key authentication and rate limiting, is as low as free.
 Simple as that.

-Our serverless architecture, which deploys your APIs and custom gateway logic to more than 300+ data centers, already handles 3 billion requests/month for a single customer, with instant fail-over to the next-best edge location.
+Our serverless architecture, which deploys your APIs and custom gateway logic to more than 300+ data centers, already handles billions of requests/month for a single customer, with instant fail-over to the next-best edge location.
 We build high availability into every plan—even the free one.

 Programmability and developer experience#